unibonn/htcondor-bonn/docs/_exercises/5_queueing_more_cleverly.md

 > :exclamation: As soon as everything is understood and you know what to expect, it is time to submit the jobs:
 {% highlight shell %}
 $ condor_submit Ubuntu1804_render_scenes.jdl
-FIXME
+Submitting job(s)..
+2 job(s) submitted to cluster 98.
 {% endhighlight %}

 These jobs may run for a little while, so let's take the time to check on them!
 POV-Ray produces some progress output on `STDERR`.
-You can access that live from your submit machine using:
+You can access that live from your submit machine using (with `98.0` being the first job's id):
 {% highlight shell %}
-condor_tail -no-stdout -stderr -f 66.0
+$ condor_tail -no-stdout -stderr -f 98.0

-FIXME
+Rendered 105472 of 480000 pixels (21%)
 {% endhighlight %}
+You can also ask for more output with:
+{% highlight shell %}
+$ condor_tail -no-stdout -stderr -maxbytes 100000 -f 98.0
+...
+Rendered 105472 of 480000 pixels (21%)
+{% endhighlight %}

 You can also check the `log` file of the job, and use `condor_q` to check resource usage:
 {% highlight shell %}
 $ condor_q -af:hj Cmd ResidentSetSize_RAW RequestMemory RequestCPUs DiskUsage_RAW RequestDisk Owner RemoteHost
+ ID      Cmd                                                                    ResidentSetSize_RAW RequestMemory RequestCPUs DiskUsage_RAW RequestDisk Owner     RemoteHost
+  98.0   /home/student00/gridka-school-2019-htcondor/files/render_pov_single.sh undefined           1000          4           7             102400      student00 slot1_1@htcondor-t-wn-0
+  98.1   /home/student00/gridka-school-2019-htcondor/files/render_pov_single.sh undefined           1000          4           53064         102400      student00 undefined
 {% endhighlight %}

 > :exclamation: Check out status and resource consumption of those jobs.
 Do they match with the requests formulated in the job description?